 Directly south of the Courthouse plaza

 Right next to the Baltimore Ave Garage,

-The Circuit Court for Baltimore County currently has 20 sitting, active judges led by Administrative Judge Kathleen Cox.
-Family law matters are handled by 7 Family Magistrates.
-A list of all the Judges in Baltimore County with links to their bios is set forth below:
+The Circuit Court in Towson currently has 20 active judges led by Administrative Judge Kathleen Cox.
+Family law matters are handled by 7 family magistrates.
+A list the judges in Baltimore County with links to their bios is below:

 Kathleen Gallogly Cox, 410-887-6510